HCA Healthcare (HCA) Q2 2017 Results - Earnings Call Transcript

 Our operating and corporate teams have executed well in managing expenses in the first half of this year.
 We continue to invest in our key strategic initiatives that will contribute to improving future clinical, operational, and financial performance.
 As Bill will highlight in a moment, our balance sheet and cash flow gives us the financial flexibility to invest in our existing markets to acquire new hospitals and to continue to execute our share repurchase plan.
 I will provide an update on recent acquisition activities later in my comments, but we are pleased to be able to expand our networks across several markets.

-Now turning to the second quarter.
-Revenues for the second quarter increased 4% to $10.7 billion.
+Now turning to the second quarter, revenues for the second quarter increased 4% to $10.7 billion.
 Net income attributable to HCA Healthcare totaled $657 million or $1.75 per diluted share and adjusted EBITDA of total $2.09 billion, in line with our expectations.
 As noted in our release, the tax benefit from equity award settlements was $9 million, or $0.02 per diluted share in the second quarter compared to last year's tax benefit of $44 million or $0.11 per diluted share.

 Volume growth trend remains materially consistent with recent trends, with same-facility admissions increasing 0.8% and equivalent admissions increasing 1.3% over the prior year.
 This represents the 13th consecutive quarter of equivalent admission growth for HCA.
 On payer mix, for domestic operations are same-facility Medicare admissions comprise 46.8% of the company's overall admissions, while our same-facility managed care and exchange admissions were 27.7% of total domestic admissions compared to the 46.3% and 28.3% respectively in the prior year's second quarter.